AhmedIbreljic/PersonalWebsite1/content/authors/admin/_index.md

 - Visitors
 ---

 I'm Axhmed Ibxreljic, a student turned engineer.
 Currently, I'm studying electrical engineering at the [University of Massachusetts Boston](https://www.umb.edu/) in Dorchester, Massachusetts.
 I study active low-pass and high-pass band pass filters testing them within LTSpice and MATLAB.
-I am particularly interested in defense systems as most of projects demonstrate.
-In parallel to my research, I support efforts for more AI within higher education.
+I am particularly interested in defense systems as most of projects and research are related to drones, VTOLs, and rockets.
+In parallel to my research, I support efforts for more AI within higher education and fly thrust vectored modelled rockets.